hydroper-jet/lang/spec/1.0/source/src/flex/PLAN.md

 * Package namespaces are identified by `package://` as in `package://com.ea.n4s`.
-* `className` is replaced by `package` and the class name is inferred from the JXML file.
+* `className` is replaced by `package` and the class name is inferred from the JetXML file.

 # Example